Commanders end sloppy Eagles' perfect season 32-21 - KTVZ

 The Washington Commanders turned methodical drives into scores and took advantage of turnover-prone Philadelphia, stunning the Eagles 32-21 on Monday night and sending them to their first loss in nine games this season.

-Behind Jalen Hurts, the Eagles were 8-0 for the first time in franchise history and the last team in the NFL that could make a run at Miami’s 17-0 mark in 1972 and the lone perfect season.
+Behind Jalen Hurts, the Eagles were the last team in the NFL that could make a run at Miami’s 17-0 mark in 1972 and the lone perfect season.
 The 2007 New England Patriots came close, going 18-0 before a Super Bowl loss.

 “We started 8-0 together, we lost this game together, we’re going to move on together,” Eagles coach Nick Sirianni said.